-The origin of Ariel Motorcycles dates back to 1870 when James Starley and William Hillman founded a business to build bicycles and sewing machines.
+The origin of Ariel Motorcycles and the Ariel Red Hunter motorcycle dates back to 1870 when James Starley and William Hillman founded a business to build bicycles and sewing machines.
 In the early years, they issued a British patent for wire-spoke wheels, which enabled them to build lighter ‘penny farthing’ bicycle which they called ‘Ariel’ (the spirit of the air).
 It was only after merging with Westwood Manufacturing in 1896, that Ariel made their first powered tricycle.
 This was followed by more motorised tricycles and quadricycles and, in 1901, Ariel moved into car production.

 The first motorcycle was produced in 1902 and, after Ariel was taken over by Charles Sangster, the owner of Components Ltd, the range of motorcycles started to expand.
 However, financial difficulties hindered the growth of the business until Components Ltd was declared bankrupt in 1932.